incubyte/incubyte.github.io/content/blog/standup.md

 You can be creative as far as meetings are short and effective.

 ##### Q: Do I need a burn down chart?
-Or any chart? any board?
+Or any chart or board?

 That is a great way to visualize the status.
 However, status is not the goal; action item is the goal.
 Anything that helps the project.
 It helps identify whether you need to organize yourself and the team better.

 Another way is to have just sticky notes or cards in a dashboard.
-Identify how many cards should have been moved and current status.
+Identify how many cards should have been moved and their current status.

 Any tool that publishes data is good enough.